-Objective 6.1.
-Improve the vehicular and pedestrian interface while maximizing the potential for growth and development.
+Objective 7.1.
+Improve traffic flow and manage potential growth and development.

-Action 6.1.1.
-Work with State Transportation authorities to explore ways to improve vehicular traffic flow at Richmond Corners, and to provide walking and/or bike paths from the Central Village to the East End.
+Action 7.1.1.
+Work with State Transportation authorities to explore ways to improve vehicular traffic flow in the area.

-Action 6.1.2.
-Address public safety, noise and light pollution, and other community concerns associated with development or improvements to the area.
+Action 7.1.2.
+Address public safety, noise and light pollution, and other community concerns associated with development or improvements.

-Objective 6.2.
-Improve or update all connections from the existing Central Commercial business district to any new East End commercial development.
+Objective 7.2.
+Improve or update all connections from the existing Central Commercial business district to West Woodstock commercial developments and the WUHSMS campus.